 The SteelSeries Arctis Pro is a very good gaming headset.
 It’s extremely comfortable and it sounds great.
 It definitely seems like a product built to deliver as many options and features as possible in as convenient a package as possible.
 There are ample connection options and customizable features, all delivered in a streamlined and approachable package that doesn’t require installing any obnoxious software.

-With that said, the headset’s not particularly affordable.
-At $249.99, it doesn’t necessarily sound better than headsets of the same or lower price, so it ultimately depends on whether you really want that GameDAC and the features it brings.
-Without a doubt it’s a useful device that it works really well, and it’s definitely good to invest in great headphones.
+With that said, the headset’s not particularly affordable, and it doesn’t necessarily sound better than headsets of the same or lower price.
+Ultimately, it depends on whether you really want that GameDAC and the features it brings.
+Without a doubt it’s a useful device that works really well, and it’s definitely good to invest in great headphones.

 However, there are potentially better options on both sides of the price spectrum.
 A headset like the HyperX Cloud Alpha will get the job done well without the bells and whistles for about $100, and the Audeze Mobius offers more, and often more meaningful features if you want something really premium.
 This is a decent option if you want something somewhere between those extremes, but it’s by no means the only one.